Flatpages In Django Part 1: Basic Implementation

 Introduction

-For constructing and maintaining generic, one-off pages, such as for your privacy policy or terms and conditions, where building a dedicated app would be overkill, Django has the native app flatpages that is capable of handling content and html alike.
+For constructing and maintaining generic, one-off pages, such as for your "privacy policy" or "terms and conditions" pages, where building a dedicated app would be overkill, Django has the native app "flatpages" that is capable of handling handling and storing html content.
 Flatpages is a complete solution that requires very little set up to get up and running.
-In this article, I'll show you how to do just that.
+I'll explore how to do so in this article.

 class FlatPage(models.Model):